uvaai/pdp/complexity/pair-index/10 indexing pairs.md

 The word varieties occurs twice, marked by `[V_]`, and the word species occurs 3 times, marked by `[S_]`.
-Running the indexing of the pairs on this text would result in 3 matches with 5 words of each other:
+Running the indexing of the pairs on this text would result in 3 matches within 5 words of each other:

 * V1 and S1, distance 5 words, matched at line 13671
 * S2 and V2, distance 4 words, matched at line 13673